Internet access is required

 physicians, lawyers, etc., will help in determining whether an absence will be considered

-that an absence is deemed excused and the student missed a quiz or mid-term, the student
+In the event that an absence is deemed excused and the student missed a quiz or mid-term,

-will make up the work on his/her first day back after the absence.
-As mentioned above, roll
+the student will make up the work on his/her first day back after the absence.
+As mentioned

-will be taken at the beginning of every class day.
-If a quiz is to be given, it will be given
+above, roll will be taken at the beginning of every class day.
+If a quiz is to be given, it will

-extended weekend, etc., you may take the quiz you would otherwise miss in advance.
-You
+family reunion, extended weekend, etc., you may take the quiz you would otherwise miss in

-must notify the instructor (via email) two days in advance to ensure the instructor brings the
+advance.
+You must notify the instructor (via email) a day in advance to ensure the instructor

-quiz to the tutorial center.
-Understand that all absences, whether excused or otherwise, can
+brings the quiz to the tutorial center.
+Understand that all absences, whether excused or

-STUDENTS WHO FEEL THEY CANNOT ADHERE TO THE ABOVE STANDARDS NEED TO SEE THE INSTRUCTOR WITHIN THE FIRST TWO WEEKS OF CLASS TO EXPLAIN THEIR SITUATIONS.
+STUDENTS WHO FEEL THEY CANNOT ADHERE TO THE ABOVE STANDARDS NEED TO SEE THE INSTRUCTOR WITHIN THE FIRST DAY OF CLASS TO EXPLAIN THEIR SITUATIONS.

 a.
 Although all work will be graded with letter grades, all letter grades are